 There aren't any specific dimensions or drawings in this plan.
 Instead, there are plenty of pictures of the construction process and general notes about how the pieces fit together.

-See my list of Free Adirondack Chair Plans for lots of other styles and methods to building a chair like this.
+See our list of Free Adirondack Chair Plans for lots of other styles and methods of building a chair like this.

 07 of 17

 This plan is for building a coffee table that has a small shelf just below the top to store little things like magazines and books.

 All the materials and tools are listed out before you begin so you know what's needed to complete the project.

 The Merrythought provides plenty of pictures and advice to help you along the way.

 This is another coffee table plan that uses pallets, but this time from Instructables.
 It also has a shelf but uses wheels instead of legs.

 Something we don't like about this plan is that there isn't a list of tools and materials, but you can pick up on what you need as you move through the steps.

 We do like that lots of real-life pictures are given so you can get a feel as to whether or not you're building the table correctly as you complete the steps.Continue to 9 of 17 below.